A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

 \subsection{Participant Heterogeneity}

-In FL and FU systems, clients exhibit heterogeneity in various aspects, encompassing differences in data structures, data distributions, such as vertical partitioned features \cite{liu2021revfrf, deng2023vertical}, variational data representations \cite{shaik2023framu, zhu2023heterogeneous}, and the presence of Non-IID data \cite{shaik2023framu, fan2022fast, wang2022federated, su2023asynchronous}.
-Furthermore, there are disparities in training capabilities on computational and communication, with some clients operating on resource-constrained mobile or IoT devices \cite{su2023asynchronous}.
-The existence of such diversity highlights the importance of developing heterogeneity-aware federated unlearning approaches.
+In both FL and FU systems, clients exhibit heterogeneity in various aspects, encompassing differences in data structures, data distributions, such as vertical partitioned features \cite{liu2021revfrf, deng2023vertical}, variational data representations \cite{shaik2023framu, zhu2023heterogeneous}, and the presence of Non-IID data \cite{shaik2023framu, fan2022fast, wang2022federated, su2023asynchronous}.
+Furthermore, there are disparities in training capabilities on computational, communication and memory, with some clients operating on resource-constrained mobile or IoT devices \cite{su2023asynchronous}.
+The existence of such diversity highlights the importance of developing heterogeneity-aware approaches for federated unlearning.

-To address challenges associated with vertical partitioned features, certain vertical federated learning schemes are employed, as seen in works like \cite{liu2021revfrf, deng2023vertical}.
+\textbf{Approaches to mitigation.} To address challenges associated with vertical partitioned features, certain vertical federated learning schemes are employed, as seen in works like \cite{liu2021revfrf,deng2023vertical,zhang2023securecut,wang2024efficient}.
 To handle Non-IID data distributions and variations in data representations, weighted aggregation techniques are commonly utilized, leveraging different metrics such as attention-based mechanisms \cite{shaik2023framu, fan2022fast}, TF-IDF \cite{wang2022federated}, and model sparsity \cite{su2023asynchronous}.
-Furthermore, the introduction of knowledge distillation techniques helps mitigate issues arising from data heterogeneity and diverse model architectures \cite{zhu2023heterogeneous, ye2023heterogeneous}.
+The introduction of knowledge distillation techniques helps mitigate issues arising from data heterogeneity, bias, and diverse model architectures \cite{zhu2023heterogeneous,wang2024goldfish,ye2023heterogeneous}.
 Additionally, clustering based on local computational resources is considered to achieve asynchronous aggregation for FL, along with clustered retraining for FU \cite{su2023asynchronous}.
+Furthermore, incentive mechanisms can be adopted in FU systems to deal with diverse payoffs for different FU participants \cite{ding2023incentive,lin2024incentive,ding2023strategic}.